zubekj/cog-abm/cog_classification/scripts/Instructions.md

             * category - number of class
         * "CS" - communicative success (float)
         * "DS" - discriminative success (float)
+* "accuracy" - the accuracy of steels classifier tested on 1/3 of data (training on 2/3 of rest)

 ######  Attention